The Boilermakers visit U of L's Jim Patterson Stadium for game No. 4 of the 2013 spring break trip.

 In 2001, Baseball America named Schreiber as one of the nation's top young Division I head coaches on the rise.

 Schreiber has coached 62 All-Big Ten Conference selections, including 22 who were named to the conference's First Team, and has had players selected in the Major League Baseball First-Year Player Draft on 30 occasions.
-One of Schreiber's Boilermakers has led the Big Ten in hitting in four out of the last eight years.
+One of Schreiber's Boilermakers has led the Big Ten in hitting in four times since 2005.

 Prior to becoming the head coach at Purdue, Schreiber spent four seasons (1995-98) as the top assistant coach and recruiting coordinator under Pat Murphy at Arizona State University.
 Schreiber helped guide Arizona State to the College World Series and the national championship game in 1998.
 A year earlier, the Sun Devils finished as regional runners-up to Miami, and were two outs away from going to the College World Series.
 All four of Schreiber's recruiting classes at ASU were nationally ranked, including the 1995 class which was ranked No. 1 in the country and the 1996 class, which was tabbed the third best in the nation.